NuGet/Home/proposed/2022/pack-referenced-projects.md

 ### Functional explanation

-Proposed solution is to take into account `IsPackable` property of the referenced projects.
-If it's `True` or not present (to preserve backward compatibility) - consider the project as a NuGet dependency, if it's `False` - pack its artifacts in.
+Proposed solution is to add new `Pack` property to `ProjectReference` (`<ProjectReference Include="..."
+Pack="True" />`) and `PackageReference`.
+If it's `False` or not present - consider the project (or package) as a NuGet's dependency, if it's `True` - pack its artifacts in.

-Second part is introduce new project-wide `PackReferencedProjects` property that would switch pack behavior for all `ProjectReference`s inside a single project.

-This one is so people won't need to remember put `<IsPackable>False</IsPackable>` everywhere (they can use `Directory.Build.props`, but still).
+For `PackageReference`s it's useful in case referenced package is from private feed, but NuGet that's being packed will be public.

 ### Technical explanation

 When NuGet is being created from `csproj` file:

-1) See if `PackReferencedProjects` is defined.
-2) If it's and it's value is `False` - preserve behavior that have existed before introduction of this feature (don't include artifacts of referenced projects into the NuGet, and consider them as NuGet-dependencies).
+1) If `ProjectReference` doesn't have `Pack` property, or has it set to `False` - preserve behavior that have existed before introduction of this feature (don't include artifacts of referenced projects into the NuGet, and consider them as NuGet-dependencies).
-3) If it's and it's value is `True` - include artifacts of referenced projects into the NuGet
+2) If `ProjectReference` has `Pack` property and it's set to `True` - include it's artifacts into the NuGet.
-4) If it's not defined, look at the `IsPackable` value of each referenced project and use behavior describe on step 2 or 3 according to it.
+3) Do the same steps for `PackageReference`s

 ## Drawbacks

-This is a breaking change for projects that have `IsPackable` set to `False`, and are referenced by project that is packed into NuGet.
-Currently they are being considered an NuGet-dependency, even though it's not possible to pack them as NuGets.

-I cannot think of a single case where existing behavior would be a desirable one for such projects.

-On the other hand, there might be projects with `IsPackable` to set `True` (and being distributed as a NuGet), and don't want to be shown as a dependency.
-But I cannot think of any such case too.
+None

 ## Rationale and alternatives

-- If using `IsPackable` to switch the behavior is too breaking, new `Pack` property could be added to `ProjectReference` instead, so there would be no breaking changes (`<ProjectReference Include="..."
-Pack="True" />`).

-I like this approach less, since it requires introducing another new "thing", while `IsPackable` already exists, and is designed to indicate whether project can be packed as a NuGet or not.
-Also if some project is always supposed to be packed into dependent projects' NuGets, it would require to specify `Pack="True"` every time it's referenced.

-- Also new project-wide `PackArtifactsIntoDependantProjects` (or something) property can be introduced to be used in this proposal instead of `IsPackable`.

-Like this even less, since it's also `another new "thing"`, but it's also really similar to `IsPackable`.
+- Use `IsPackable` property from referenced project to determine it it's supposed to be packed or be a NuGet dependency.

+It will be more automated, but won't fit some edge cases (also it will be a breaking change).
+And it isn't applicable to `PackageReferences`.

+- Introduce new project-wide `PackReferencedProjects` property that would switch pack behavior for all `ProjectReference`s inside a single project.

+This one is less flexible since it cannot switch on per-`ProjectReference` basis.
+And it isn't applicable to `PackageReferences`.

 - Another solution is to introduce a `IncludeReferencedProjects` switch for `nuget` CLI.

-Downsides are: Behavior of individual projects (if packing is performed in bulk) and `ProjectReference`s cannot be changed, and it's not obvious how to properly pack any specific project (I thought we are consolidating all the information in `csproj` now)
+Downsides are: Behavior of individual projects (if packing is performed in bulk) and `ProjectReference`s cannot be changed, and it's not obvious how to properly pack any specific project (I thought we are consolidating all the information in `csproj` now).
+And it isn't applicable to `PackageReferences`.

 ## Prior Art